How to pick the best anomaly detector?: The ARGOS Metric

 In more detail, there are multiple ways one can view this result: \begin{itemize} \item At fixed $\epsilon_B$, ARGOS is monotonic with SIC, since the signal fraction $f_S$ is a constant.
 Then the best anomaly detector with respect to the ARGOS metric is also the best anomaly detector with respect to SIC.
 Additionally, ARGOS and the number of selected signal region events are also monotonic in this case and therefore also result in the same optimal decisions.
 The latter was used in Ref.~\cite{CMS:2024nsz, CMS:2025dbd} to select epochs from multiple trainings of the CWoLa Hunting and TNT approaches.

 \item For ARGOS, however, there is no need to fix the background efficiency a priori.
 For a good anomaly detector, $\sqrt{\epsilon_B}\ll {\rm SIC}$ also holds, such that the maximum value of ARGOS as a function of score threshold is also close to the maximum value of SIC.
 Then an added benefit of using the ARGOS metric in this way is that one can also select the optimal working point of the anomaly detector in a data-driven way.
+In Ref.~\cite{Grosso:2025kmt}, instead anomaly detectors with different background efficiencies have been combined using the corresponding test statistic.

 \end{itemize}

 In Section~\ref{sec:tests}, we take the second approach and employ the maximum value of ARGOS for optimization.
 We will show that it retains good performance for realistic BTs.